Az-Net/Flipper-Online/README.md

 Each cell exists as a hexadecimal string within a plaintext file, with no extension.
 This means that you can use the existing text viewer and hexadecimal editor apps on the Flipper Zero for modifying cells.
 Each cell consists of a Shape, a Protrusion of a shape, a Health value, a Size, and a Mood value, creating a layered, fractal-like entity.
 There are three options for each attribute, and each attribute influences the others during cell interaction.

+### Example Cell Strings
+__0x157AF__
+__0x349BE__
+__0x208A0__

+(Remember: each Bit-Value category can only be used once.
+Refer to the Bit-Value Array below for updated firmware rules.)

 ## The Bit-Value Array